WininWin/Dutchies/README.md

 You should be able to do
 `npm install` and `nodemon -L server.js`

 Nodemon does auto-reloading the same way grunt does on the frontend.
+This will also serve the client code if you have the repo cloned into the same parent directory as the server repo.
+Run ```grunt``` in another window to refresh both the back end and the front end automatically when you make changes.

 You might have to install nodemon on the vagrant machine using `npm install -g nodemon`